corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapps/cordapp-build-systems.md

 jarsigner --verify path/to/cordapp.jar
 ```

-The Cordformation plugin can also sign CorDapp `.jar`s when [deploying set of nodes](https://docs.corda.net/docs/corda-os/4.8/generating-a-node.html).
+The Cordformation plugin can also sign CorDapp `.jar`s when [deploying a set of nodes](../../../../../../en/platform/corda/4.8/enterprise/node/deploy/generating-a-node.md).

 If your build system post-processes the Cordapp `.jar`, then the modified `.jar` content may be out of date or missing a signature file.
 In this case, sign the Cordapp as a separate step and disable automatic signing by the `cordapp` plugin.